 Although I will never actually get up the nerve to go on stage, I do enjoy a good show.
 Watching karaoke is fantastic.
 The opportunity to sit back with a cocktail and witness the whole spectrum of talent from dismal to spectacular is a great time.

-Ellis Island Karaoke Bar: Recognized as one of the best, if not the best, karaoke bars in Las Vegas, Ellis allows guests to sing along to over 10,000 song titles from 9pm – 3am on weekdays.
-The party extends to 4am on weekends.
+Ellis Island Karaoke Bar: Recognized as one of the best karaoke bars in Vegas, Ellis allows guests to sing along to over 10,000 song titles from 9 pm – 3 am on weekdays.
+The party extends to 4 am on weekends.

-Piano Bar at Harrah’s: Although the Piano Bar, also home to Pete Vallee’s “Big Elivs” show, Rusty’s All-Star Karaoke is the center of attention from 6pm – 9pm Wednesday through Sunday.
+Piano Bar at Harrah’s: Although the Piano Bar, also home to Pete Vallee’s “Big Elvis” show, Rusty’s All-Star Karaoke is the center of attention from 6 pm – 9 pm Wednesday through Sunday.

-Cat’s Meow Neonapolis: A rare Fremont Street Karaoke opportunity, Cat’s Meow offers Karaoke from 5pm-2am on weeknights and until 4am on Friday and Saturday.
+Cat’s Meow Neonopolis: A rare Fremont Street Karaoke opportunity, Cat’s Meow offers Karaoke from 5 pm-2 am on weeknights and until 4 am on Friday and Saturday.
 While new to Vegas, Cat’s Meow is well known for their New Orleans location which has been entertaining for almost 30 years.
 You can check out their karaoke menu here.

-Dino’s Bar: Located just north of The Strat, Dino’s is a divey (my kind of place) locals bar that offers karaoke every Wednesday, Thursday, Friday, and Saturday starting at 10pm.
+Dino’s: Located just north of The Strat, Dino’s is a divey (my kind of place) locals bar that offers karaoke every Wednesday, Thursday, Friday, and Saturday starting at 10 pm.
 They say to really know a destination, you need to mingle with the local population.
-Get away from the mega-resorts for a night and check out an old fashioned neighborhood bar.
+Get away from the mega-resorts for a night and check out an old-fashioned neighborhood bar.
 Dino’s is among tour favorite karaoke bars in Las Vegas.

 Vince Neil’s Tatuado: Nestled inside Circus Circus, Vince Neil’s fires up the karaoke stage nightly.
 You just need to battle through the throngs of unsupervised youth first.
 We kid, we kid… Kind of.